 Jasmine holds a B.A with honors in African and Black Diaspora Studies and Peace, Justice, and Conflict Studies with a concentration in International Studies from DePaul University, Chicago, IL.
 After graduating in 2015, Jasmine lived in Havana for three months where the seeds for African Diaspora Alliance were first planted.
 She has had extensive travel and research opportunities to study the African Diaspora from her travels to over 13 countries throughout Africa, Southeast Asia, the Caribbean and Europe.

 Yaritza is a proud Afro-Cuban physician from Havana, Cuba where she currently practices.
 While she was a student in medical school she co-founded an organization that connected the African Diaspora students at the Latin American School of Medicine in Cuba.
 The student led group facilitated successful events bringing together the various countries of the Diaspora that are represented at the school.
 She is responsible for assisting ADA in organizing educational programs in Havana.

 Maya Rodriguez graduated from University of Maryland Baltimore County with a B.F.A. in Visual Arts and Writing.
 A graphic/web designer by trade and editor by default, Maya has worked with artists, entrepreneurs, non profits, musicians, etc. on content that was original and inspired.
 Her work has been featured in Miami New Times, AfroPunk.com, and GumRoad.
 When she is not in DC, you can find her on somebody’s airline.
-Her favorite country so far is Cuba, that is where she first met Moriah and Jasmine, and fell in love with the mission of ADA.
+Her favorite country so far is Cuba, that is where she first met Moriah and Jasmine, and the mission of ADA.